Ignite Your Culinary Career with a Culinary Arts Diploma

 As you learn the ropes of the culinary industry in our top-notch facilities, you’ll gain experience particularly in Midwest cuisine.
-You’ll have access to two kitchens that are fully equipped with combi ovens, steam tables, dual platinum grills, broasters, tenderizers, mixers, convection ovens, and more.
+You’ll have access to two fully equipped kitchens with combi ovens, steam tables, dual platinum grills, broasters, tenderizers, mixers, convection ovens, and more.

 The best part is that employment and placement rates are exceptional for students in our program.
-In fact, 95 percent of graduates have been placed in an industry demanding new employees.
+Ninety-five percent of graduates have been placed in an industry demanding new employees.
 You can rest assured there will be a need for you in the workplace.

 Program Details